What is Oil Cleansing?

-- Put 1/4-1/2 a teaspoon of cleansing oil into the palm of your hand and rub into DRY skin (don’t wet your skin first).
+- Add 1/4-1/2 a teaspoon of cleansing oil into the palm of your hand and massage into DRY skin (don’t wet your skin first).
 Using smooth circular strokes, gently massage the oil into your skin for 1 minute.
-Massaging like this will help to break up sebum, blackheads, dirt, excess makeup, and any other impurities on the surface of the skin and within the pores.
+Massaging will help to break up sebum, blackheads, dirt, excess makeup, and any other impurities on the surface of the skin and within the pores.

 - Hold a clean washcloth under warm water and squeeze out the excess.
 Open it and place over your face to create steam that will help dissolve the oils within your pores.
 Leave on for 10-15 seconds, pressing the cloth lightly into your face.
 Use the other side of the washcloth to gently wipe away and remove any remaining oil (make sure to remove oil from around the hairline and neckline too!).

 - Liberally spritz your skin with a hydrating facial tonic in order to restore the skin PH (skin thrives at a PH of approx. 5.3).

 - While you skin is still damp and dewy, apply 1-2 drops of face oil to your fingertips and gently pat into the skin.
 This helps to further nourish the skin and seal moisture in.

 (Note: if you’re applying other serums/moisturizers do this before your face oil or mix them together and apply).

 How Often Should You Use Your Cleansing Oil?

 We recommend once a day, at night time in order to remove the day’s sweat, pollution, makeup, and other impurities from your skin.
 In the morning, you can simply splash your face with warm water and use a cotton pad spritzed with facial tonic to gently wipe the skin clean.